sepmein/mvai/README.md

 **Conducting entomological surveillance often require trained entomologist.** And training a quanlified entomologist require vast amount of investment.

 - Improving data quality
+With the accumulation of vector images, the performance of AI model will gradually increase.
+Finally, it could approach human expert level.
+The performance of the final model would artificial intelligence program can do it more reliably than most humans.

+quickly, cheaply and accurately.

 ###### Comparing to Average Human Performance
+Will surpass average human performance.

 ###### Comparing to Experts Performance

 ##### 1.1.2.
 How to do?

 ###### Data Collection
+Mosquito surveillance network
+Collect mosquito
+Photograph the mosquito
+Upload to the database
+Idenfitification by the Experts

 ###### Model -> Performance -> Data -> Model cycle